ncbi/cxx-toolkit/pages/ch_app.md

         -   ***Regular*** to use an ordinary rate calculation (default, and the only load calculation option allowed for static servers).

-    -   Either of these keywords may be suffixed with “Inter”, such as to form ***RegularInter***, making the entry to cross the current zone boundary, and being available outside its zone.
+    -   Either of these keywords may be suffixed with "Inter", such as to form ***RegularInter***, making the entry to cross the current zone boundary, and being available outside its zone.

 -   base rate: